Zenitt568/stm32-lorawan-2024-2025/README.md

 </p>

 ## LCD Display
-MASTER - The LCD screen displays information about sending an request and confirmation a response from SLAVE SLAVE - The LCD screen displays confirmation an request from MASTER
+MASTER - The LCD screen displays information about sending an request and confirmation a response from SLAVE <br>
+SLAVE - The LCD screen displays confirmation an request from MASTER

 ## Future development note